Cecile-Duc-Dit-Catty/Cecile-Duc-Dit-Catty/README.md

 ##  Hi there! 👋 🇺🇸
 <details>
   <summary>Click to reveal</summary>
-Web developer in training on JS, React, Node.js, Express, and PostgreSQL, MySQL, Symfony, Tailwind technologies.
+Freelance web developer on JS, React, Node.js, Express, and PostgreSQL, MySQL, Symfony, Tailwind technologies.
 I enjoy working on projects that allow me to learn more in the vast world of web development. ✨

 ### 🎯 Projects:
 - **Nokalia**